 If you’re looking to start voicing video games, Maya has a few suggestions.

 “I would recommend people play the types of video games they’re interested in auditioning for because you’ll learn a lot,” she says.

 Maya is an avid video game player herself, playing everything from sports games to online role playing games.
 She thinks that this has helped her have respect for what the creators of the game are aiming to do, and the world that they’re trying to piece together.
-It’s also given her appreciation for the importance voice can play in creating an immersive world.
+It’s also given her appreciation for the importance voice can play in creating an immersive virtual world.

 Of course, it stands to reason that playing games would give you a different view as a voice actor.
 Paying attention to other voice actors’ performances might teach you a thing or two about what sounds good – and, even, what you’d like to avoid in your performances.

 She also advises that experimentation and putting yourself out there by taking creative risks are two important things you can do in auditions.
 However, she is still careful about ensuring she gets difficult names or accents just right, as she wants to respect the game’s creators and players while honoring the experience they are trying to create.

 “Sometimes it takes a little bit of practice and research to pronounce things correctly and to learn that world, especially if it’s an existing world, but I think it’s all worth it and I’m really down for that challenge because I think it’s so cool to be a part of something like that,” she says.

 If you’re just getting started, continue reading on our guide to voice acting for beginners.

 Ready to try your hand at video game voices?
 Sign up for a Voices.com account now!

 About Maya Tuttle